 Certificate Attestation Policy Indication

 As detailed in draft-ietf-stir-certificates, level of assurance (LOA) indicators can be included as Object Identifiers (OIDs) in the certificate’s “certificate policy extension” as defined in RFC5280 and used as a mechanism to represent the type of attestation the signature is representing at the time of signing.
-This indication allows for both identifying the service provider that is vouching for the call as well as a clear indication of what information the service provider is attesting.
+This indication allows for both identifying the service provider that is vouching for the call as well as a clear indication of what information the service provider is attesting to.

 In the SHAKEN framework we will use this certificate policy indication for attestation in the following scenarios: